Getting started with translating content (CAT)

 There are multiple ways to confirm segments:

-If you need to edit confirmed translations, remember to confirm segments again to reflect changes in the translation memory.
+If you need to edit confirmed translations, remember to confirm segments again to reflect changes in your translation memory.

 Tags